-- 5.1 The proposals that are not income generating but meet the NEPP scoring criteria are shown in black font in Appendix A. These applications have been scored by a NEPP officer against the agreed criteria.
-This officer score is shown along with a predicted cost to implement the scheme. - 5.2 The proposals that are income generating and meet the NEPP scoring criteria are shown in black font in Appendix B. These applications have been scored by a NEPP officer against the agreed criteria.
-This officer score is shown along with a predicted cost to implement the scheme and the anticipated 'year one' income from the scheme.
-This includes two schemes received after the 31 July deadline but which meet all other policy requirements. - 5.3 Additionally, all proposals that have not met the scoring criteria are also shown in Appendix C, for full transparency.
-These are not scored, and costs have not been calculated except for one scheme proposed by the Harlow District which could be funded locally if not approved by the committee. - 5.3 Proposals that were deferred at the October 2022 JPC remain on the list and are available to either accept, reject, or defer.
-The scoring criteria has not been retrospectively applied to proposals that were previously deferred.
+- 5.1 The proposals that are not income generating but meet the NEPP scoring criteria are shown in Appendix A. These applications have been scored by a NEPP officer against the agreed criteria.
+This officer score is shown along with a predicted cost to implement the scheme. - 5.2 The proposals that are income generating and meet the NEPP scoring criteria are shown in Appendix B. These applications have been scored by a NEPP officer against the agreed criteria.
+This officer score is shown along with a predicted cost to implement the scheme. - 5.3 The cost benefit table in Appendix B shows the net income to the Partnership after costs are considered.
+This includes three schemes received after the 31 July 2023 application deadline, but which meet all other policy requirements and would seem sensible to deliver in the forthcoming year due to the level of support received and likely level of income to be received in the coming and future financial years. - 5.4 These costs assume 75% of properties purchase a First Resident Permit and 75% of properties purchase one set of 24-hour Visitor Permits a year.
+This is a very conservative estimate and does not factor in potential Penalty Charge Notice income or Second (or Third) Resident Permit sales either.

-5.4 Minimal details are provided in the table as members of the committee now have access to all application and scheme information to interrogate individual applications in any area, if they wish to do so.
+- 5.5 Additionally, all proposals that have not met the scoring criteria are also shown in Appendix C, for full transparency.
+These are not scored, and costs have not been calculated, except for one scheme proposed by the Harlow District which may be funded locally if not approved by the committee. - 5.6 Proposals that were deferred at the October 2022 JPC remain on the list and are available to either accept, reject, or defer.
+The scoring criteria has not been retrospectively applied to proposals that were previously deferred as the new policy was not in place when these applications were made. - 5.7 Minimal details are provided in the table as Members of the committee now have access to all application and scheme information to interrogate individual applications in any area if they wish to do so.